 Current assets primarily consist of amounts held in cash, money market accounts, and short-term investments by MEDC; funds in the State of Michigan's equity in common cash; short-term loans receivable; amounts due from the Michigan Strategic Fund (MSF); and receivables for tribal gaming revenues.
 Interest earned on funds retained in the common cash pool of the State of Michigan is the income of the State and is not transferred to MEDC.
-Current assets increased by \$36.8 million primarily due to increases of \$13.9 million in amounts held for cash due to a one-time disbursement for a forgivable loan in fiscal year 2017 and \$23.7 million in equity in common cash due to an increase in State appropriated funding for the economic development programs.
+Current assets increased by \$25.0 million primarily due to increases of \$11.0 million in equity in common cash due to increases in state appropriations, \$11.6 million in amounts due from the Michigan Strategic Fund primarily due to an increase in tribal gaming revenues, and \$2.4 million increase in short-term investments.

 Loans receivable (net) includes the long-term portion of the outstanding loans, net of loan loss provisions.
-Loans receivable increased overall by \$33,852.
+Loans receivable decreased overall by \$272,744 and fiscal year 2021 has a zero balance.
 An explanation of loan loss provisions and other write-offs is included within the analysis of the statement of revenues, expenses, and changes in net position.

 Economic Development Equity Programs (EDEPs) (net) primary purpose is to provide equity funding to outside entities for economic development; not for income or profit.
-No new EDEP's were disbursed in fiscal year 2018.
+EDEPs decreased by \$940,053.

 Investments includes cash investments used to fund the operations of the MEDC.
-Non-current investments decreased by \$65,634 in fiscal year 2018.
+Non-current investments increased by \$4.6 million in fiscal year 2021.

-Capital assets (net) at September 30, 2018 included the cost of the MEDC headquarters building, furniture, trademark, and information technology equipment, net of depreciation.
+Capital assets (net) at September 30, 2021 included the cost of the MEDC headquarters building, furniture, trademark, and information technology equipment, net of depreciation.

-Current liabilities at September 30, 2018, which primarily consist of accounts payable at year-end, including payroll obligations and compensated absences, increased by \$1.3 million.
+Current liabilities at September 30, 2021, which primarily consist of accounts payable at year-end, including payroll obligations and compensated absences, increased by \$13.2 million due to an increase in state appropriations and spending.

-Long-term liabilities represent \$688,328 in long term compensated absences, \$11.7 million in net pension liability, and \$21.1 million in net other post employment benefits (OPEB) liabilities.
-The increase of \$22.1 million in long-term liabilities is due to the OPEB liabilities.
-Fiscal year 2018 is the first time MEDC had to record the OPEB liabilities due to the implementation of a new GASB statement.
+Long-term liabilities represent \$595,306 in long term compensated absences, \$10.7 million in net pension liability, and \$11.3 million in net other post-employment benefits (OPEB) liabilities.
+The decrease of \$7.9 million in long-term liabilities is mainly due to the pension and OPEB liabilities.
 Additional information on the net pension and OPEB liabilities is included in the notes to the financial statements.

-Deferred outflows / inflows of resources are related to pensions and OPEB, which are discussed further in notes to the financial statements.
+Deferred outflows / inflows of resources are related to pensions and OPEB, which are discussed further in the notes to the financial statements.

-Overall, net position increased by \$14.2 million during fiscal year 2018 as a result of the preceding activities.
+Overall, net position increased by \$20.0 million during fiscal year 2021 as a result of the preceding activities.